 What should sick individuals do?

-If symptoms are present and a COVID-19 diagnosis is confirmed, patients should follow these steps to prevent the spread of the infection:
+If symptoms are present or a COVID-19 diagnosis is confirmed, patients should take the following steps to prevent the spread of infection:

 - Stay at home, preferably in a separate room not shared with others, and isolate themselves, with the exception of getting medical care.